Michael Bakewell

-Michael Bakewell (born 1931) is a British television producer.
+Michael John Bakewell (7 June 1931 – 11 July 2023) was a British radio and television producer.

-Bakewell was born in Birmingham, Warwickshire in England.
+Early life and career

+Michael John Bakewell was born in Birmingham, Warwickshire, England, on 7 June 1931.
+His childhood was spent in Sutton Coldfield, where he attended Bishop Vesey's Grammar School.
+After completing his National Service in the Royal Air Force, he studied English literature at King's College, Cambridge.
+After graduating from Cambridge in 1954, he was recruited by the BBC's Third Programme.

-He is best known for his work during the 1960s, when he was the first Head of Plays at the BBC, after Sydney Newman divided the drama department into separate series, serials and plays divisions in 1963.
-Later, he produced plays for BBC2's Theatre 625 anthology strand, including John Hopkins' highly regarded Talking to a Stranger quartet of linked plays.
+Bakewell was best known for his work during the 1960s, when he was the first Head of Plays at the BBC, after Sydney Newman divided the drama department into separate series, serials and plays divisions in 1963.
+Later, Bakewell produced plays for BBC2's Theatre 625 anthology strand, including John Hopkins' highly regarded Talking to a Stranger quartet of linked plays.